UKVeteran/A-Comprehensive-Guide-to-the-Rogers-Ramanujan-Identities/README.md

 <p>Distributed under the MIT License.
 See <code>LICENSE</code> for more information.</p>

 <div class="footer">
-    <blockquote>"An equation for me has no meaning, unless it expresses a thought of God." — Srinivasa Ramanujan Blockquote</blockquote>
+    <blockquote>"An equation for me has no meaning, unless it expresses a thought of God." — Srinivasa Ramanujan</blockquote>
 </div>

 </body>